servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 ### Advanced Variables Template: \_myvariables.scss

-You can find [here](advanced/advanced.md) a guide to advanced customization with an extened `_myvariables.scss` template file.
+You can find [here](advanced/advanced.md) a guide to advanced customization with an extended `_myvariables.scss` template.

 ### Adjusting the Theming of mp.css: \_variables.scss